facebook/facebook-php-business-sdk/README.md

 ## Installation

+The Facebook Ads API SDK requires PHP 5.4 or greater.

 ### Composer

 Facebook Ads API SDK uses composer to manage dependencies.
 You can follow this [document](https://getcomposer.org/download/) to install composer.